Brainkite/Sketch_Augmented/README.md

 (Yes, we wand the model to ultimately be able to produce an interesting representation from the third image)

-# 3. The first results
+# 3. The training results

 We wont decribe in details here the code to build the model and the trainning process because it would need a hole new article to explain it but you can access the jupyter notebook where it's done here: https://github.com/Brainkite/Sketch_Augmented/blob/master/FeatLoss_Unet_GAN.ipynb